Ski Touring recommended route

 Powder snow possible until late spring.

-Reservation of the hut sleeping places necessary!
+Reservation of hut sleeping places necessary!

 Profile picture of Roland Grüner